elixir-lang/elixir/lib/elixir/pages/mix-and-otp/ets.md

 end
 ```

-We changed the callback from `handle_cast/2` to `handle_call/3` and changed it to reply with the pid of the created bucket.
-Generally speaking, Elixir developers prefer to use `call/2` instead of `cast/2` as it also provides back-pressure - you block until you get a reply.
+We changed the callback from `handle_cast/2` to `handle_call/3` and changed it to reply with the PID of the created bucket.
+Generally speaking, Elixir developers prefer to use `call/2` instead of `cast/2` as it also provides back-pressure — you block until you get a reply.
 Using `cast/2` when not necessary can also be considered a premature optimization.

 Let's run the tests once again.
 This time though, we will pass the `--trace` option: